OXID-eSales/oxideshop-user-documentation/operation/users/extended-tab.rst

 :guilabel:`URL`
    This field can be used to store a web address, such as a business customer's web page, a private web page or a blog.

+.. todo: Zu klären ob obsolet: OXDEV-7965, evtl. reaktivieren
     :guilabel:`Credit points`
        Users can earn bonus points for bringing customers to the shop.
        Newly recruited customers can also receive bonus points when they register in the shop.
        You will need to first activate this function in :menuselection:`Master Settings --> Core Settings`, the :guilabel:`Settings` tab, under :guilabel:`Invitations`.
        This is where you can also specify the number of bonus points for inviting new customers and for registering in the shop.
        The shop owner determines how to use the users’ bonus points in the context of his/her business model.

 ..
 Intern: oxbads, Status: transL, F1: user_extend.html